ory/sdk/clients/hydra/dotnet/docs/AdminApi.md

 # **DeleteOAuth2Token**
 > void DeleteOAuth2Token (string clientId)

-Delete OAuth2 Access Tokens from a client
+Delete OAuth2 Access Tokens from a Client

 This endpoint deletes OAuth2 access tokens issued for a client from the database